Legal status of transgender people: Germany

 In 1908, Imperial Germany (with the help of sexologist Magnus Hirschfeld and the WhK) issued a very limited number of 'transvestite passes' – transvestite at this time referring to crossdressers as well as transgender and gender non-conforming people – which enabled individuals to dress in clothes which were seen as discordant with their sex.
 This ended in 1933.

 Since 1980, Germany has a law that regulates the change of first names and legal gender.
 It is called Gesetz über die Änderung der Vornamen und die Feststellung der Geschlechtszugehörigkeit in besonderen Fällen (de:Transsexuellengesetz – TSG) (Law about the change of first name and determination of gender identity in special cases (Transsexual law – TSG)).
-Requirements that applicants for a change in gender were infertile post-surgery declared unconstitutional by supreme court ruling in a 2011.
+Requirements that applicants for a change in gender were infertile post-surgery declared unconstitutional by a supreme court ruling in 2011.

+In April 2024, the German parliament has passed a self-identification law making it easier for individuals within Germany to legally change gender on documents.
+It went into legal effect on November 1, 2024.

 Greece

 On 10 October 2017, the Greek Parliament passed, by a comfortable majority, the Legal Gender Recognition Bill which grants the transgender people in Greece the right to change their legal gender freely by abolishing any conditions and requirements, such as undergoing any medical interventions, sex reassignment surgeries or sterilisation procedures to have their gender legally recognized on their IDs.
 The bill grants this right to anyone aged 17 and older.
-However, even underaged children between the age of 15 and 17 will have access to the legal gender recognition process, but under certain conditions, such as obtaining a certificate from a medical council.
+Although, individuals aged between 15 and 17 will have access to the legal gender recognition process, but under certain conditions, such as obtaining a certificate from a medical council.
 The bill was opposed by the Holy Synod of the Orthodox Church, the Communist Party of Greece, Golden Dawn and New Democracy.

 The Legal Gender Recognition Bill followed a 20 July 2016 decision of the County Court of Athens, which ruled that a person who wants to change their legal gender on the Registry Office files is no longer obliged to already have undergone a sex reassignment surgery.
 This decision was applied by the Court on a case-by-case basis.

 Republic of Ireland

 In Ireland, it was not possible for a transsexual person to alter their birth certificate until 2015.
 The High Court took a case by Lydia Foy in 2002 that was turned down, as a birth certificate was deemed to be a historical document.

 On 15 July 2015 Ireland passed the Gender Recognition Act, which allows legal gender changes without the requirement of medical intervention or assessment by the state.
 Such change is possible through self-determination for any person aged 18 or over resident in Ireland and registered on Irish registers of birth or adoption.
 Persons aged 16 to 18 years must secure a court order to exempt them from the normal requirement to be at least 18.
-Ireland is one of four legal jurisdictions in the world where people may legally change gender through self-determination.
+At the time, Ireland was one of four legal jurisdictions in the world where people may legally change gender through self-determination.